ocf/ocfweb/ocfweb/docs/docs/staff/backend/kubernetes.md

 [[!meta title="Kubernetes"]]

+**NOTE:** This is the documentation for the oldk8s cluster at the OCF.

 At the OCF we have fully migrated all services from Mesos/Marathon to [Kubernetes][kubernetes].
 In this document we will explain the design of our Kubernetes cluster while also touching briefly on relevant core concepts.
 This page is _not_ a `HOWTO` for deploying services or troubleshooting a bad cluster.
 Rather, it is meant to explain architectural considerations such that current work can be built upon.
 Although, reading this document will help you both deploy services in the OCF Kubernetes cluster and debug issues when they arise.

 ## Kubernetes